PaulWang1905/lua-app-fan-controller/README.md

-# LuCi support for fan controll
+# LuCi support for fan control

 This is a LuCI app for openwrt 18.06 supposedly designed to provide fan control support and reduce the fan noise for some models of routers.